jpaulm/jbdtypes/README.md

 and for an even more high-level introduction, which also talks about the problems with scientific data: https://jpaulm.github.io/datatyps.html .

-This collection of data types was developed for a particular application, for which the code is unfortunately no longer available.
-Among other things, it supported some 200 currencies, obtaining conversion rates in real time from a currency conversion web site.
+This collection of data types was developed for a Brokerage application, for which the code is unfortunately no longer available.
+Among other things, the application supported some 200 currencies, obtaining conversion rates in real time from a currency conversion web site.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/jbdtypes.svg?label=JBDTypes)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22jbdtypes%22)